 On its own, my hair has never been anything for me to complain about.
 It’s healthy, thick and gets along with almost every shampoo brand I try––all good things, except it’s always been so black.
-Fast forward to 2018: after a few attempts to go brown and calling it quits and using boxed dye to call it quits and return to black (a huge no-no, as you’ll soon discover), I was itching for something drastic.
+Fast forward to 2018: after a few attempts to go brown and using boxed dye to call it quits and return to black (a huge no-no, as you’ll soon discover), I was itching for something drastic.
 I wanted to go pink.
 And as if the universe willed it, we caught wind of a new salon in the area specializing in hair lightening and coloring.

 Introducing: The Color Bar by JOF.

 Whether it’s color, styling, or make-up, The Color Bar is your newest premiere destination salon.
 Hang back and enjoy a complete salon experience in a modern urban haven, just like your favorite bar.
 Let us color your world at Rizal Drive, Forbes Town, Taguig.
 For more info, visit our website at thecolorbarph.com #tcbhairtodyefor #thecolorbarph Videography by @ianfranciscoph 🥂 With our muse @missearth.angelia @stylingbyjof @iam_darcy @prettyanagen @cathnessevardone @desiremaldita @bobbleeeeh @chorski69 @graceexplorer @khayerismal